dictation-toolbox/natlink/natlinkInstaller/README.txt

 We are well underway to make a new stable release for Dragon 12 and NatLink too.
-(July 26, 2013)
+(September, 2 2013)

+In this 4.1foxtrot release some changes were made in the config program

-In this 4.1echo release the natlink.pyd file from 4.1charlie is restored, as there were problems with the 4.1delta version.
+In the 4.1echo release the natlink.pyd file from 4.1charlie is restored, as there were problems with the 4.1delta version.
 See the discussion on http://www.speechcomputing.com/node/7661

 -This includes a new stable Vocola release which is complete implemented in python